 When this option is checked, you'll get a warning message box when you try to load an object with the Load Object... menu command.
 If this option is unchecked, the warning will be skipped.

 - Always Show KML Compilation Result

-When this option is checked, you see the results of the KML (Keyboard Macro Language) interpreter at every KML script load.
+When this option is checked, you see the results of the KML (Keyboard Mapping Language) interpreter at every KML script load.

 - Show Title

 When this option is checked, the window title bar is visible.

 When this option is checked, the menu bar is enabled.
 If unchecked, the menu is accessible as context menu in the client area outside the calculator button definitions.